 The cost also encompasses all elements of facilitation from visa organisation, the flight and point-to-point travel.

-The extra costs in my G Adventures Tibet tour were:
+The extra costs aside from the tour cost itself were:

 - Cost of the Nepal visa ($30 for 15 days, $40 for multiple entries if staying for more days before or after your trip)